material-components/material-components-ios/howto/tutorial/README.md

 }
 ~~~

-**NOTE:** See MaterialCollectionCells, MaterialCollectionLayoutAttributes and MaterialCollectionViewStyler to for other options included for styling.
+**NOTE:** See MaterialCollectionCells, MaterialCollectionLayoutAttributes and MaterialCollectionViewStyler for other options included for styling.
 Or make your own!
 Any part of the collection view can be completely customized to your needs.

 Below `viewDidLoad`, add a mock datasource: